tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/产品简介/产品介绍_intl.md

 - **Encryption by ransomware**: A hacker who intrudes into a company's server encrypts data and extorts money from the company by embedding irreversible encryption ransomware.
 - **Unstable service**: A hacker runs mining and DDoS Trojan programs in a server to gain benefits and consume considerable system resources, causing the failure of server to provide services normally.

-**Host Security allows you to defense against the above problems and ensure the system and business security of your company website.**
+**Cloud Workload Protection allows you to defense against the above problems and ensure the system and business security of your company website.**

 ## Key Features